-Senior Associate Dean of Faculty Affairs and Professor
+Senior Associate Dean for Faculty and Academic Affairs and Professor

 B.S., Criminal Justice, Bowling Green State University, Ohio